pppmarkek/rsschool-cv/cv.md

 - Liepaja Liedaga secondary school - Mandatory educational program (2011 - 2020)
 - LVT - BA degree in mechatronic (2020 - 2024)

+## English

+I have developed my English language skills through a variety of experiences, starting with formal education in school and college, where I built a solid foundation in grammar, vocabulary, and communication.
+To enhance my proficiency further, I took lessons on Preply, which allowed me to improve my conversational skills, pronunciation, and confidence in real-life contexts.
+Additionally, I recently had the opportunity to live in the USA for 1.5 months, which gave me firsthand experience with native speakers and immersed me in the language on a daily basis.
+This exposure has significantly refined my understanding of cultural nuances, idiomatic expressions, and everyday spoken English, making me more adept and comfortable in both personal and professional settings.